engine-plus/engineplus-helm-charts/jupyter/README.md

 Two ways to install Jupyter: execute ``sh install_all.sh`` in parent directory **or** install separately by using following steps.

-1. **Prepare ENV Vars**.
-Before installation, envs should be declared from parent directory, refer to [Prepare ENV Vars](../README.md) .
+1. **Prepare environment variables**.
+Before installation, envs should be declared from parent directory, refer to [Prepare environment variables](../README.md) .
 2. Execute the install following command.

 ```bash